gem5bootcamp/lps2024/slides/02-Using-gem5/02-gem5-resources.md

 You can also use resources that you have created locally in gem5.

-You can create a local JSON file to use as a data source by setting the:
+You can create a local JSON file to use as a data source, then set the:

 - `GEM5_RESOURCE_JSON` environment variable to point to the JSON, if you want to just use the resources in the JSON.
 - `GEM5_RESOURCE_JSON_APPEND` environment variable to point to the JSON, if you want to use local resources along with gem5 resources.

-For more details on how to use local resources, read [local resources documentation](https://www.gem5.org/documentation/gem5-stdlib/using-local-resources)
+For more details on how to use local resources, read the [local resources documentation](https://www.gem5.org/documentation/gem5-stdlib/using-local-resources)

 ---